Baldeo Das Birla

-Baldeo Das Birla was an Indian entrepreneur.
+Baldeo Das Birla (1863–1956) was an Indian industrialist and philanthropist.
 He contributed to the establishment of the Medical College Calcutta, and also built the Laxminarayan Temple, Delhi, also known as Birla Mandir, which was inaugurated by Mahatma Gandhi in 1939.

 Business

 When Britain was trading opium with China, Baldeo Das Birla, who was an adopted son of Shiv Narayan Birla used this opportunity to engage cargo ships in partnership with other tradesmen to trade opium with China.
 In 1887, Baldeo Das moved to Calcutta to set up business.

 Personal life

 In the book by his great-grandson, Yash Birla mentioned that Baldeo Das Birla was named Raja by the British.
 The book further states that both Baldeo and his wife were both simple people who were deeply religious and superstitious.

-Baladeo Birla and his wife had four sons: Jugal Kishore, Rameshwar Das, Ghanshyam Das Birla, and Braj Mohan Birla.
+Baladeo Birla and his wife had four sons: Jugal Kishore, Rameshwar Das, Ghanshyam Das Birla, and Brij Mohan Birla.

 Baldeo Das was awarded the Raibahadur title in 1917.
 In 1920, he retired from business and started living in Banares pursuing religious studies.
 In 1925, he was awarded the title of "Raja" by the Maharaja of Dumraon.
 He was awarded D. Litt. by Banaras Hindu University.